 - Quote the parts you’ll need.
 Will the leaking oil be solved by a new gasket?
 Great.
 If you already have the part in your inventory, Fullbay will pull its price into the SO; if it’s not, Fullbay will notify your parts manager that they need to price out a new gasket.

 - Authorize the repair.
 This is where you tell your customer what the issue is and what it will cost to resolve it.
-If you have our FleetCross by MOTOR integration, the cost of labor you cite will be tied to industry standard MOTOR labor times, so both you and your customer will feel secure about the estimate.
+If you have our MOTOR integration, the cost of labor you cite will be tied to industry standard MOTOR labor times, so both you and your customer will feel secure about the estimate.
 This is also where you’ll indicate any other problems you may have uncovered during your diagnosis.
 You can get your authorization the old-fashioned way, via a phone call, or through email or with a text message containing a link to the Customer Portal.

 - Receive any parts you’re waiting on.